pokui/nsrc-gns3/docs/technical-background/index.md

 the same backbone addresses for transit routers and out-of-band management.
 This means that if you start both these topologies at the same time, it won't work.

+IPv6 on the backbone uses `2001:DB8:0:0::/64` (e.g. for the transit routers to talk to each other, and for IPv6 to/from the NOC).
+It also uses link-local addresses for router next hop, specifically `fe80::1` for the server and `fe80::254` for the inbound static route.

 Inside the labs, address space is taken from `100.64.0.0/10`.
 This "looks like" public IP space, but is actually reserved space from